ReilySiegel/flexblock/doc/clojure.md

 ## Immutable Data Structures

 Clojure uses immutable data structures.
-That means that things like lists, arrays, sets, and maps cannot me mutated (changed) in place.
+That means that things like lists, arrays, sets, and maps cannot be mutated (changed) in place.
 Clojure's functions for manipulating data structures return new copies, leaving the old copy unchanged.